-S PERFORMANCE [UP TO 10 POINT · · · · · · · · · · · · · · · · · · · CEIVED A RTP GRANT WITHIN THE LAST 10 YEARS' - □ YES (If yes, designate how many) /E A RTP GRANT CURRENTLY OPEN? □ NO · · · · · · · · · · · · · · · · · · · yes, designate how many projects) • THE SPONSOR HAD TO WITHDRAW A RTP PROJE □ NO □ YES THE SPONSOR HAD TO ASK FOR AN EXTENSION □ NO ☐ YES (If yes, indicate how many) IF THE PROJECT SPONSOR HAS HAD TO REQUEST AN EXTENSION OR WITHDRAW A PROJECT WITHIN THE PAST 10 YE EARS, PLEASE E PROVIDE AN EXPLANTION OUESTIONS 12 21, DDO II ECT DESCRIPTION FUR TO 20 DOIN ITCI 13.
-PROJECT CATEGORY IS: (Please se ECT DESCRIPTION [UP TO 20 POIN elect one) 113] □ NON-MOTORIZED SINGL · □ MOTORIZED S SINGLE USE E [1 points] □ NON-MOTORIZED DIVER • • • ☐ MOTORIZED [ ☐ BOTH NON-MOTORIZED & MOTORIZED DIVERSE USE [5 points] At least 60% of total al project costs must be motorized-related costs.
-14 DDO IECT TVDE IS: (Chook aithor no ew development OR rehabilitation/repair AND property a and equipment acquicition, if applicable Δ. □ NEW DEVELOPMENT (if f 60% of total project costs) (If new development, indicate s subtype below; check all that apply) below; check all that apply) □ NEW TRAIL CONSTRUCTION EXISTING TRAIL(S) ☐ NEW TRAILSIDE AND/OR T☐ NEW TRAIL CONNECTOR(EXISTING AMENITIES EXISTING CONNECTORS CQUISITION OR LEASE FOR TRAIL DEVELOR 15.
-PROJECT WILL BE CONSTRUCTED OON (for trail-related construction/rehabilitation projects e): □ PUBLIC LAND □ PRIVATE E LAND 16.
-INDICATE IF PROJECT SPONSOR OWNS, LEASES OR HAS ACCESS TO PROJECT LAN D: (Check all that apply) □ OWN □ OTHEF R (Please explain) □ LEASE ☐ PERMANENT TRAIL EAS EMENT ☐ TEMPORARY CONSTRU CTION EASEMENT Additional documentation required.
-F Refer to Supporting Documentation Checklist in the appl ication guide.
-17. INTENDED USES OF THIS PROJEC CT: (Check all that apply) BICYCLING ☐ CANOEING/KAYAKING ☐ OTHER (Please specify) □ WALKING/JOGGING ☐ MOTORIZED BOATING ☐ HIKING ☐ ATV (FOUR-WHEEL) USE □ BACKPACKING ☐ MOTOCROSS/MOTORCYCLE USE □ EQUESTRIAN ☐ OFF-ROAD VEHICLE USE 18.
-PROJECT TITLE 40 PPO 1507 000P5 19.
-PROJECT SCOPE
+S PERFORMANCE [UP TO 10 POINT · CEIVED A DNR GRANT WITHIN THE LAST 10 YEARS? - ☐ YES (if y yes, designate how many) IF YES, DOES THE SPONSOR HAV /E A DNR GRANT CURRENTLY OPEN? □ NO ☐ YES (if ) yes, designate how many projects) WITHIN THE LAST 10 YEARS, HAS STHE SPONSOR HAD TO WITHDRAW A DNR PROJEC □ NO ☐ YES S THE SPONSOR HAD TO ASK FOR AN EXTENSION T □ NO ☐ YES (if yes, indicate how many) HAD TO REQUEST AN EXTENSION OR WITHDRAW A II THE THOUSE OF SI ONSOTTIAS TIAD TO NEGOEST AN EXTENSION ON WITHDIAW A THOSE OF WITHIN THE FAST TO TE LANO, I LLAGE THOUSE AN EXI EXITION.
+QUESTIONS 13-21: PROJ ECT DESCRIPTION [UP TO 20 POIN TSI 13.
+PROJECT CATEGORY IS (please se 10] □ NON-MOTORIZED SINGL LE USE [1 point] ☐ MOTORIZED S SINGLE USE [1 points] □ NON-MOTORIZED DIVEF RSE USE [3 points] ☐ MOTORIZED [ DIVERSE US E [3 points] □ BOTH NON-MOTORIZED & MOTORIZED DIVERSE USE [5 points] At least 60% of total al project costs must be motorized-related costs.
+14. PROJECT TYPE IS: (Check either ne ew development OR rehabilitation/repair AND property a nd equipment acquisition, if applicable ) □ NEW DEVELOPMENT (if 60% of total project costs) (if new development, indicate s subtype below; check all that apply) (if rehab./repair, inc icate subtype b elow; check all that apply) □ NEW TRAIL CONSTRUCTION □ NEW TRAILSIDE AND/OR TO EXISTING TRAIL(S) EXISTING AMENITIES □ NEW TRAIL CONNECTOR( EXISTING AMENITIES □ PROPERTY/EASEMENT A ACQUISITION OR LEASE FOR TRAIL DEVELOP MENT 15.
+PROJECT WILL BE CONSTRUCTED OON (for trail-related construction/rehabilitation projects) : PUBLIC LAND □ PRIVATE LAND COMBINATION 16.
+INDICATE IF PROJECT SPONSOR OWNS, LEASES OR HAS ACCESS TO PROJECT LANI O (check all that apply) □ OWN □ OTHER (please explain) LEASE ☐ PERMANENT TRAIL EAS TEMPORARY CONSTRU CTION EASEMENT Refer to Supporting Documentation Checklist in the appli action guide Additional documentation required.
+I teler to Supporting Documentation Checkist in the appli Sation guide.
+17. INTENDED USES OF THIS PROJEC CT (check all that apply) □ BICYCLING ☐ CANOEING/KAYAKING ☐ OTHER (please specify) □ WALKING/JOGGING ☐ MOTORIZED BOATING HIKING ☐ ATV/UTV (four-wheel) ☐ BACKPACKING☐ ☐ EQUESTRIAN ☐ OFFROAD/MOTORCYCLING ☐ OFF-ROAD VEHICLE d EQUESTRIAN G OFF-ROAD VEHICLE 18.
+PROJECT TITLE 10 PPO 1507 000P5 19.
+PROJECT SCOPE to.
+PROVIDE A DETAILED PROJECT NARRATIVE. (include specific information about what is being constructed, rehabilitated/repaired and/or acquired; see application guide for clarification; answer within the space provided; a 400 word limit is encouraged) 11.
+DESCRIBE THE BENEFITS OF THIS PROJECT (include how the project is beneficial and who it benefits; answer in the space provided).

-() ≋ $\overline{}$
+( ) ≋ $\triangle$

-FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 3 of 9)
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 3 of 10)